Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Releases changelog

-#### 1.10.5 (May 28th, 2020)
+#### 1.10.6 (May 28th, 2020)

-- Added support for extending columns (e.g. merge data from both sides) when data source entries are sent to Fliplet servers.
-This can be enabled via the new `extend: true` option.
+- Added support for merging columns (e.g. merge data from both sides) when data source entries are sent to Fliplet servers.
+This can be enabled via the new `merge: true` option.

 #### 1.10.3 (May 14th, 2020)